Results of the Italian Grand Prix -2021, Formula 1, race: who won, podium, points and individual classification – Auto

 18. Mick Schumacher (“Haas”)

-* – Gasly had an accident during the sprint qualification.
-It is not yet clear whether the team will decide to break the closed park rule – in this case, Gasley will start the race from the pit lane.

-** – Bottas must start from the last position after replacing all the elements of the power plant.
-Can win 1 position depending on Gasley’s situation.
+* – Bottas starts from the last position after replacing all the elements of the power plant

+** – Command violated the closed park rule after Gasley’s accident in the sprint qualification – Pierre will start the race from the pit lane.

+Italian Grand Prix 2021.
+Bottas won the sprint qualifier, Verstappen 2nd, Riccardo 3rd, Mazepin 17th

 🏎All about Formula 1 in your social networks: